Georgian Bay waterfront near Killarney Provincial Park

 Our Option

-Waterfront cabins on Georgian Bay
+Waterfront cabins and a private lodge on Georgian Bay

 Pros: